SumoLogic/sumologic-documentation/docs/manage/data-forwarding/index.md

 Data Forwarding is not currently supported for data in the [Infrequent Tier](../partitions-data-tiers/data-tiers.md).

+You can forward log data to an AWS S3 bucket through [Partitions](/docs/manage/partitions-data-tiers) or [Scheduled Views](/docs/manage/scheduled-views).
+See [Forwarding Data from Sumo Logic to S3](amazon-s3-bucket.md) for details.

 ## Guide contents

-* [Partitions](/docs/manage/partitions-data-tiers) or [Scheduled Views](/docs/manage/scheduled-views) can forward log data to an AWS S3 bucket.
-See [Forwarding Data from Sumo Logic to S3](amazon-s3-bucket.md) for details.
-* Data Forwarding is not currently supported for data in the [Infrequent Tier](../partitions-data-tiers/data-tiers.md).

 In this section, we'll introduce the following concepts: